 - Fipronil can also cause nervous system and thyroid toxicity, thyroid cancer, altered thyroid hormone levels, liver toxicity, kidney damage, whining, barking, crying, loss of appetite, locomotor difficulty, reduced fertility, fetus mortality, smaller offspring, loss of hair at or beyond the point of application, moist inflammation, chemical burn and itching

 - The EPA classifies fipronil as a potential carcinogen because it has caused benign and malignant thyroid tumors in laboratory animals.

-- One of fipronil’s breakdown products (fipronil-desulfinyl) is ten times more toxic than than fipronil itself.
+- One of fipronil’s breakdown products (fipronil-desulfinyl) is ten times more toxic than fipronil itself.

 - Scientists at Murray State University found that people can be exposed to fipronil when they pet an animal that’s received a treatment.
 Fipronil persists for at least 56 days on pets.

 This group of ingredients include permethrin, penothrin, etofenprox, fenvalorate.
 Permethrin and etofenprox are in BioSpot Active Care Spot-on and K9 Advantix II contains permethrin.